Studio zone: Boundaries

 The studio zone's boundaries have expanded over the years, primarily to keep labor costs down and help keep Los Angeles as an attractive site to shoot productions.
 The studio zone was formally first established in 1934, originally defined as a 6 mi radius from Rossmore Avenue and 5th Street.
-By 1970, the center of the zone became Beverly and La Cienega boulevards in the Beverly Grove, Los Angeles neighborhood, the then-headquarters of the Association of Motion Picture and Television Producers (AMPTP), and expanded to a 30 mi radius.
+By 1970, the center of the zone became Beverly and La Cienega boulevards in the Beverly Grove, Los Angeles, neighborhood, the then-headquarters of the Association of Motion Picture and Television Producers (AMPTP), and expanded to a 30 mi radius.

-In addition to the traditional 30 mi radius from Beverly and La Cienega boulevards, the studio zone also includes some locations that technically lie outside the area, such as the Metro-Goldwyn-Mayer Conejo Ranch near Thousand Oaks in Ventura County, and Castaic Lake in northwest Los Angeles County.
+In addition to the traditional 30 mi radius from Beverly and La Cienega boulevards, the studio zone also includes some locations that technically lie outside the area, such as the Metro-Goldwyn-Mayer Conejo Ranch near Thousand Oaks in Ventura County, and Castaic Lake in northwestern Los Angeles County.

 In 2010, additional locations were added: Agua Dulce, the entire community of Castaic (in addition to Castaic Lake), Leo Carrillo State Park, Moorpark, Ontario International Airport, Piru, and Pomona (including the Fairplex, of which a small portion is jurisdictionally in La Verne).

 With respect to the locations added in 2010, producers are required to grant reasonable requests to actors for hotel accommodations if the locations listed above lie over 4 mi outside of the original 30 mi zone.
 Locations rejected in negotiations included adding Lancaster and Port Hueneme to the zone.
 The addition of Pomona to the studio zone has led to an increase in filming in that city.

 Since the 1990s, many countries and other U.S. states have offered generous tax credits or deductions to offset the much higher cost of filming on location and thereby break the self-reinforcing loop which had kept the American film industry centered on the thirty-mile zone for so many decades.
 The result was what Hollywood people call runaway production.
-Places such as Pittsburgh, Pennsylvania; New Orleans, Louisiana; Atlanta, Georgia; and Vancouver, British Columbia, Canada have become popular—and cheaper—alternatives to filming in Los Angeles and New York City.
+Places such as Pittsburgh, Pennsylvania; New Orleans, Louisiana; Atlanta, Georgia; and Vancouver, British Columbia, Canada, have become popular—and cheaper—alternatives to filming in Los Angeles and New York City.

 In popular culture

-The initials of the Fox Corporation-owned tabloid news website TMZ stand for "Thirty Mile Zone", an abbreviation for the studio zone.
+The initials of the Fox Corporation–owned tabloid news website and TV series TMZ stand for "Thirty Mile Zone", an abbreviation for the studio zone.